osm2pgsql-dev/osm2pgsql-website/_manual/A-preparing-input-data.md

 #### Keeping the database up-to-date with osm2pgsql-replication

-*Versions >=1.4.2*{:.version} Osm2pgsql comes with a script `scripts/osm2pgsql-replication`
+*Version >=1.4.2*{:.version} Osm2pgsql comes with a script `scripts/osm2pgsql-replication`
 which is the easiest way to keep an osm2pgsql database up to date.
 The script requires [PyOsmium](https://osmcode.org/pyosmium/){:.extlink} and [Psycopg](https://www.psycopg.org/){:.extlink} (psycopg2 and psycopg3 both will work) to be installed.

-##### Initialising the update process
+##### Initialising the Update Process (before 1.9.0)

+*Version <1.9.0*{:.version}:

 Before you can download updates, osm2pgsql-replication needs to find the starting point from which to apply the updates.

 There are two ways to do that.
 When you have used an extract from Geofabrik or openstreetmap.fr, then these files contain all necessary information to get the replication process started.
 Simply point the initialisation to your extract:

     osm2pgsql-replication init -d <dbname> --osm-file your-extract.pbf